Siyan-G/ip/docs/README.md

 **Example**: `deadline submit assignment /by 20/02/2025 2359`

 ### 3. `event [task] /from [start date/time] /to [end date/time]`
-Adds an event with a specific date.
+Adds an event with a duration.
 **Example**: `event dental appointment /from 05-03/25 10am /to 11am`

 ### 4. `list`